Avery2/sun-calendar/README.md

 webcal://www.averychan.site/sun-calendar/sun.ics
 ```

+& If you fork it for yourself, your URL will be different

 Sunrise and Sunset times for the current week should appear in your calendar like this:

 <img src="https://github.com/user-attachments/assets/b74367bc-9a3c-44dd-b00d-57a810d2285f" style="height: 50vh" alt="example calendar view">